-(a) When an agency incorporates existing conformity assessment standards into its program requirements, important concerns may arise about the public availability of those standards due to the costs of obtaining copyrighted materials.
+- (a) When an agency incorporates existing conformity assessment standards into its program requirements, important concerns may arise about the public availability of those standards due to the costs of obtaining copyrighted materials.
 When an agency considers incorporating copyrighted material by reference, the agency should be cognizant of issues relating to incorporation by reference.
 (See Administrative Conference of the United States, Recommendation 2011-5, Incorporation by Reference, 77 Fed.
 Reg.
 2257 (Jan.
-17, 2012));

-- (b) An agency that anticipates the use of conformity assessment bodies in other countries may particularly benefit by recognizing accreditation bodies that operate in accordance with international standards rather than the agency itself accrediting conformity assessment bodies; - (c) When an agency incorporates existing standards into its requirements for third parties, it can supplement those standards with program-specific rules.
+17, 2012)); - (b) An agency that anticipates the use of conformity assessment bodies in other countries may particularly benefit by recognizing accreditation bodies that operate in accordance with international standards rather than the agency itself accrediting conformity assessment bodies; - (c) When an agency incorporates existing standards into its requirements for third parties, it can supplement those standards with program-specific rules.
 An agency may require, for example, that in addition to being accredited to an international standard, a conformity assessment body must satisfy accreditation rules specific to the third-party program; and - (d) Agencies should also be aware that existing conformity assessment standards may include confidentiality provisions that apply to information collected during the assessment.
-Agencies should consider when disclosure is necessary and when confidentiality may be justified.
-Program-specific reporting rules, as discussed in section 6 below, may be necessary to enable appropriate governmental or public access to such information. - 6.
-Access to Information.
+Agencies should consider when disclosure to agencies and/or the public is necessary and when confidentiality may be justified.
+Program-specific reporting rules, as discussed in section 6 below, may be necessary to enable appropriate governmental or public access to such information.

+- 6. Access to Information.
 The agency should ensure that both the government and the public will have appropriate access to information about program operations.
 An agency's development of third-party program rules and guidance should include notice and an opportunity for public participation.
 Also, the agency should provide information to the public about the roles and identities of the third parties associated with a regulatory program.
-Finally, the agency should establish reporting rules that require third parties to provide information to the agency based on the following considerations:

-- (a) The reporting rules should facilitate transparency.
-Information about the compliance of regulated entities should be available to the public, comparable to what would be available in the absence of a third-party program.
-Agencies may also be able to provide additional compliance information to the public that was not available before the third-party program; - (b) The reporting rules should facilitate appropriate oversight.
-For example, conformity assessment bodies can be required to report to the agency potential conflicts of interest before performing a conformity assessment, or the dates of their assessment activities so that the agency can conduct site visits; - (c) Where necessary or appropriate, the agency might design reporting rules that enhance the degree to which conformity assessment bodies answer directly to the agency.
-For example, a conformity assessment body can be required in certain circumstances to send its assessment results directly to the agency; and - (d) The agency might require program actors to report electronically, which may facilitate the provision of information to the public. - 7.
+Finally, the agency should establish reporting rules that require third parties to provide information to the agency based on the following considerations: - (a) The reporting rules should facilitate transparency.
+Information about the compliance of regulated entities should be available from the agency to the public, comparable to what would be available in the absence of a third-party program.
+Agencies may also be able to provide additional compliance information to the public that was not available before the third-party program; - (b) The reporting rules should facilitate appropriate agency oversight.
+For example, conformity assessment bodies can be required to report to the agency potential conflicts of interest before performing a conformity assessment, or provide the dates of their assessment activities so that the agency can conduct site visits; - (c) In certain circumstances, the agency might have reporting rules that require conformity assessment bodies to send assessment results directly to the agency; and - (d) The agency might require conformity assessment bodies and/or regulated entities to report electronically, which may facilitate the provision of information to the public. - 7.
 Agency Oversight.
-The agency should exercise oversight to ensure that the third-party program is fulfilling its regulatory purpose.
-An agency should, to the extent possible, set forth how it intends to conduct such oversight.
-It may, for example, annually audit a certain number of accreditations or conformity assessments, or carry out a market surveillance program to test regulated products off-the-shelf.
+The agency has a duty to exercise oversight to ensure that the third-party program is fulfilling its regulatory purpose.
+An agency should generally set forth how it intends to conduct such oversight.
+For example, it may annually audit a certain number of accreditations or conformity assessments, or carry out a market surveillance program to test regulated products off-the-shelf.
 In exercising oversight, the agency should also take into account the following considerations: